coredataengineers/CDE-BOOTCAMP/09_aws_cloud/01_iam/01_IAM_Policy.md

 ### TYPE OF POLICY
 - `AWS Managed Policies`
-  - An AWS managed policy is a policy that is created and managed by AWS, they are already created and it comes with every AWS account
+  - AWS-managed policies are pre-built and maintained by AWS, available by default in every AWS account.
-  - AWS managed policies make it convenient for you to assign appropriate permissions to users, user groups, and roles.
+  - These policies make it easy to assign relevant permissions to users, groups, and roles without needing to create them manually.
-  - You cannot change the permissions defined in AWS managed policies.
-  - AWS occasionally updates the permissions defined in an AWS managed policy.
+  - The permissions in AWS-managed policies are fixed, and you cannot modify them.
-    - When AWS does this, the update affects all principal entities (users, user groups, and roles) that the policy is attached to
+  - AWS occasionally updates the permissions within these policies, and these changes apply automatically to all entities (users, groups, or roles) that the policy is associated with.
-  - It is faster than writing the policies yourself, and includes permissions for many common use cases.
+  - Using AWS-managed policies is quicker than creating your own and covers many typical use cases.
-    - But AWS Management policies sometimes doesn't fit our use case sometimes.
+  - However, they may not always meet specific needs.
-    - For example, you might want to restrict someone from having access to a resource which will require you to really customize the policy
+  - For instance, if you need to limit access to certain resources, you would need to customize the policy accordingly.
-    - In that case, you have to write your own.
+  - In such cases, writing a custom policy is necessary.
   - More on `AWS Managed Polices` [HERE](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies)

 - `Inline policies`